Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 their political views, but you can use others git providers like Gitlab, GitHub or Sourcehut if you prefer.

-The first step to publish you app is to actually create a git repository on a server.
+The first step to publish your app is to actually create a git repository on a server.
 It is usually quite intuitive.
 For exemple, on Coderberg you can follow this [tutorial](https://docs.codeberg.org/getting-started/first-repository/).